Pasta Salad with Italian Sausage

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using whole-grain pasta and Turkey Italian Sausage makes this Pasta Salad with Italian Sausage, Zucchini, Red Pepper, and Olives acceptable for phase two or three of the South Beach Diet, but it’s still probably a “once in a while treat” if you’re actively dieting, due to the amount of cheese and the fat content.
-It’s too high in carbs for a low-carb diet plan.
+Using whole-grain pasta and Turkey Italian Sausage makes this Pasta Salad with Italian Sausage acceptable for phase two or three of the original South Beach Diet, but it’s still probably a “once in a while treat” if you’re actively dieting, due to the amount of cheese and the fat content.
+This is high in carbs for a low-carb diet plan, but you might like my Low-Carb Italian Pasta Salad that’s made with Palmini Low-Carb Linguini (affiliate link).

 Find More Recipes Like This One:

 Use Salad Recipes for more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.